mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup/docs/README.md

 UTC ISO 8601, formatted point in time when Atlas took the snapshot.

+#### ExpiredAt

+UTC ISO 8601, Expiring time for the snapshot.

+#### CopyRegions

+List that identifies the regions to which MongoDB Cloud copies the snapshot.

+#### Links

+One or more links to sub-resources and/or related resources.

+#### ReplicaSetName

+Label given to the replica set from which Atlas took this snapshot.
+Atlas returns this parameter when "type": "replicaSet".

+#### CloudProvider

+Name of the Cloud Provider

 #### MasterKeyUuid

-Unique identifier of the AWS KMS Customer Master Key used to encrypt the snapshot.
-Atlas returns this value for clusters using Encryption at Rest via Customer KMS.
+Unique ID of the AWS KMS Customer Master Key used to encrypt the snapshot.

 #### MongoVersion